Reflex-Angle/NewAge_Terminal/README.md

 # High Level Design

-Window made using tkinter with components from customtkinter.
+- Window made using tkinter with components from customtkinter.

-Contains a button to run the inputted  commands and a help button to display preprogrammed commands and their descriptions.
+- Contains a button to run the inputted  commands and a help button to display preprogrammed commands and their descriptions.

-Contains a button to toggle between dark and light mode.
+- Contains a button to toggle between dark and light mode.

-Terminal View: Main window of the terminal.
+- Terminal View: Main window of the terminal.

-Command is extracted from the command line and processed to provide an output in the terminal window.
+- Command is extracted from the command line and processed to provide an output in the terminal window.

-History View: Previously run commands are stored here using an array
+- History View: Previously run commands are stored here using an array

-Help window: Comprehensive documentation explaining each command line function with their respective usages.
+- Help window: Comprehensive documentation explaining each command line function with their respective usages.

-Directory: Contains a sub window to display the current working directory
+- Directory: Contains a sub window to display the current working directory

-Widgets to display dynamic CPU and memory utilisation metrics.
+- Widgets to display dynamic CPU and memory utilisation metrics.
 Additionally, multithreading is used to provide concurrency

-Scalability: Scope for addition of customisable commands to suit the user’s personal requirements
+- Scalability: Scope for addition of customisable commands to suit the user’s personal requirements

 # What's the point?

 ### Terminal (command-line) programming seems dry, but it remains highly relevant in the software realm.

-Terminal programs are universally compatible across different operating systems.
+- Terminal programs are universally compatible across different operating systems.

-Scripting is done best on terminal shells and this design helps programmers have an amazing experience with it.
+- Scripting is done best on terminal shells and this design helps programmers have an amazing experience with it.

 ### TermEZ is EZ:

-This terminal design greatly improves the comprehensibility of shell programming.
+- This terminal design greatly improves the comprehensibility of shell programming.

-Learning curve smoothened for beginners and terminal programming is more appealing.
+- Learning curve smoothened for beginners and terminal programming is more appealing.

 ### TermEZ is EZ.2:

-This terminal also appeals to advanced programmers with many more features, metric displays and customizations.
+- This terminal also appeals to advanced programmers with many more features, metric displays and customizations.

-The elegant design and potential customization just contributes to an overall improvement in user experience.
+- The elegant design and potential customization just contributes to an overall improvement in user experience.

 ### Command line familiarity:

-Command-line engineering is a crucial skill and being familiar with necessary commands is invaluable.
+- Command-line engineering is a crucial skill and being familiar with necessary commands is invaluable.
 With the help of easy comprehension and a command helpdesk available in the terminal, it is easy to get familiar.

 # User Guide and Help

 Please refer to the file 'TermEZ Final PPT' for a detailed look into this project including low level design, modules and function set.

+# Contributors:

+- Sriram B. Swami

+- AO Navin Kumar

+- Meghna Varma

 ## Thank you :D